jmcollin78/versatile_thermostat/documentation/en/quick-start.md

 For this to work, the `closing degree` must be set to the maximum (100%).
 Do not immediately enable the `Follow underlying temperature change` option until you have verified that this basic configuration is working properly.

 After completing these five steps, you will have a fully functional _VTherm_ that controls your Sonoff TRVZB or similar device.

+## Reversible HP Units, Air Conditioning, or Devices Controlled via a `climate` Entity

+Reversible heat pumps (HP) or similar devices are represented in _HA_ as a `climate` entity, allowing you to select the heating preset or mode (Heat / Cool / Off).)

+_VTherm_ will regulate the temperature by controlling the target temperature and mode of the device through commands sent to the underlying `climate` entity.

+To integrate it into _VTherm_, you need to:
+1. Create a _VTherm_ of type `over_climate`.
+See [creating a _VTherm_](creation.md),
+2. Assign it the main attributes (name, room temperature sensor, and outdoor temperature sensor at minimum).
+See [main attributes](base-attributes.md),
+3. Define one or more underlying devices to control.
+The underlying entity here is the `climate` entity that manages the heat pump or air conditioner.
+See [underlying devices](over-climate.md),

+After these three steps, you will have a fully operational _VTherm_ to control your heat pump, air conditioner, or similar device.

+To go further, self-regulation may be necessary depending on how well your device operates.
+Self-regulation involves _VTherm_ slightly adjusting the target temperature to encourage the device to heat or cool more or less until the desired setpoint is reached.
+Self-regulation is explained in detail here: [self-regulation](self-regulation.md).

 # Next Steps